yossadh/yossadh.github.io/_drafts/2018-12-20-rainbow-connection.md

 -   They _are_ optical illusions, since you need to be at certain angle with respect to the sunbeam and the water droplets.

     This means that you can't get your hands on the leprechaun's gold pot at the end of the rainbow; nor can you cross over to Asgård via the rainbow bridge Bifröst to say _hej_ to Odin/Thor/Loki.
 (Somewhere, someone is wearing a T-shirt saying "Science: ruining romance since 12xx").
+But then again ...

 <p align="center">
   <img src="https://imgs.xkcd.com/comics/the_end_of_the_rainbow.png" height="200px"/>